top of page

 Interviews with professional designers

-Semi-structured interviews were held with six professional designers (i.e. from large design studios to independent designers, having multiple years of experience to having no knowledge of designing for PwD) to find an answer to the research questions; Which tools and approaches are currently used in design practice to build an empathic understanding for the user-group?
+Semi-structured interviews were held with six professional designers (i.e. from large design studios to independent designers, having multiple years of experience to having no knowledge of designing for people with dementia) to find an answer to the research questions; Which tools and approaches are currently used in design practice to build an empathic understanding for the user-group?
 And what tools and approaches are used to transfer an empathic understanding for the user-group to members of the design-team who didn’t meet the end-user during the design process?

 For more information: MAPPING